Francescde/joycontrol/README.md

 Emulate Nintendo Switch Controllers over Bluetooth.

-Tested on Raspberry 4B Raspbian, should work on 3B+ too and anything that can do the setup.
+Tested on Raspberry Zero w, Raspberry 4B Raspbian, should work on 3B+ too and anything that can do the setup.

+Chack out https://www.youtube.com/channel/UCE3sSyM4Ng1SrWQdWBFw-nA where we will explain the project in detail

 ## Features
 #### Emulation of JOYCON_R, JOYCON_L and PRO_CONTROLLER.
 Able to send: